 - External guests without a Google Account—Allow anyone to join using a link.

-For details, see Add guests to a Chrome devices for meetings video call.
+For details, see Invite guests to a video meeting.

-You can share your screen to present content during a video call.
+You can share your screen to present content during a video meeting.
 For example, you can share a presentation or look at figures in a spreadsheet.
-Learn more
+For details, see Present to a video meeting.

 If you have a G Suite account, you can: